Priya Nandra-Hart: Storylines

+In January 2026, Ravi is spiked by Nicola Mitchell (Laura Doddington), and the subsequent hallucinations lead him to violently attack Nugget, leaving him in a coma.
+Nugget develops epilepsy and has no memory of the attack, and Priya and Ravi keep Ravi's involvement secret, though a devastated Nugget eventually finds out the truth.
+In April 2026, Priya does her level best to support Ravi, whose drug dealing and subsequent working as an informant have led to a severe mental health crisis.
+He writes her a letter, but Priya is unaware of the letter with his definite plans to separate.
+On Ravi's return to the square, having been sectioned for a few weeks after a suicide attempt, he sleeps with Priya but then finishes things with her and moves out, leaving her heartbroken.
+She drunkenly flirts with her boss Max Branning (Jake Wood), after his proposal had been rejected by Cindy, and the two have sex.
+Later, Cindy accepts Max's proposal, and the two get engaged.
+However, Max cannot resist Priya's advances and the two continue their intimacy, leading to an affair.
+Priya forms an unlikely friendship with Jean Slater (Gillian Wright), who warns her to stay away from Max.
+Priya reconciles with Ravi, accepting his proposal but later finds out she is pregnant, and is unsure whether the father is Max or Ravi.
+When Ravi discovers Priya and Max's affair, he takes Max to the Boxing Den and beats him up.
+Priya intervenes and tells Ravi about her pregnancy, allowing him to believe that the baby is his.
+Jean accidentally reveals the affair to Cindy on her and Max's wedding day, and a furious Cindy finds out about the baby.
+When Cindy threatens the expose the baby's paternity, Priya decides to leave Walford for Leeds, after confessing to Ravi that he is not the father.

 Reception

 Laura Denby of Radio Times speculated "newcomer Priya" could be the "potential seventh woman" in the most recent "whodunit" storyline "The Six".
 Inside Soap branded Khan Levy's character as "Naughty Priya" whilst also adding her actions are questionable.
 On the decision to pair Priya with Martin Fowler (James Bye), Maisie Spackman from Metro wondered if Martin and Priya were set to become the square's new power-couple.
 Spackman also cited Priya as "fiery".
 The scene displaying Martin assuming Priya wanted to explore polyamory with Ravi was noted to have left fans "in hysterics", with multiple users on the social media platform Twitter commenting about it after garnering a lot of attention.
 For Khan Levy's portrayal of Priya, she was nominated for the "Best Newcomer" accolade at the Inside Soap Awards 2024.